Estimated reading time: 7 minutes

 Budget For Pay Increases

 Church leaders often ask how much to budget for salary increases.
-This can be a difficult decision if you are giving it your best guess.
+If you are giving it your best guess, this can be a difficult decision.

-However, a well-thought-out compensation strategy – coupled with good budgeting practices – allows for allocated dollars to reward employees for doing a good job.
+However, a well-thought-out compensation strategy and good budgeting practices allow for allocated dollars to reward employees for doing a good job.

 Employers understand the importance of providing a competitive employee compensation package – and salary expenses are the biggest piece of the pie.